June-Skeeter/Module2_GEOS270/docs/Application_Part1.md

 ---
 layout: default
-title: Vector Data
+title: Set Up
-parent: Application
+parent: Lab Application
-nav_order: 1
+nav_order: 2
 ---

-# Vector Data

-## Setting up your GeoDatabase
+# Set Up Your GeoDatabase

 By default, ArcPro creates a geodatabase when you start a new project.
+Recall from Module 1: A geodatabase (.gdb) is a file management structure that is unique to ESRI products.
+They are used to store files in Arc Pro.
+You don't have to store your data in a .gdb, Arc Pro can work with data stored in regular folders as well, but they have some enhanced functionality that makes them better in some circumstances.
+One helpful thing we can do in a .gdb, is create a feature dataset to store our census data.

-We're going to create a Feature Dataset within this geodatabase and add the census data to it.
-Feature Datasets are collections of Feature Classes that are all in the same coordinate system.
-Data that comes from Stats Canada is by default in the Lambert Conformal Conic Projection.
-We're going to use a Universal Transverse Mercator projection instead since we are working with a small area (Vancouver).
+**Feature Datasets** are collections of **Feature Classes** that are all in the same coordinate system.
+When you add a data to a feature dataset, it will *automatically* be projected into the coordinate system we specify.
+This can help us avoid making mistakes like working with data that is in the wrong coordinate system!
+We are going to use a Universal Transverse Mercator projection  (UTM Zone 10N) since we are working with a small area (Vancouver).
+You can reference the video to see how to create one.

-**1**{: .label .label-red } Create the CensusData Feature Dataset and import the census layers.
-You can reference the video below if you need a refresher.
+**1**{: .label .label-red } Create the an new Feature Dataset named **CensusData** Feature Dataset

-* Set the Coordinate System to NAD 1983 UTM Zone 10N
+**2**{: .label .label-red } Set the Coordinate System to NAD 1983 UTM Zone 10N

 * NAD 1983 is the name of the datum (North American Datum 1983)
 * UTM Zone 10N is the name of the projection (Universal Transverse Mercator, Zone 10 N)
  * You can set this coordinate system to your favorites by right clicking and selecting add to favorites.
 This will make it easier to find in the future!

-* Add Van_DA_2016.shp and and VanCMS_CT_2016.shp from the Van_Census.zip file you downloaded.
+**3**{: .label .label-red } Add **Van_DA_2016.shp** and **VanCMS_CT_2016.shp** from the Van_Census folder you downloaded.

 <div style="overflow: hidden;
   padding-top: 56.25%;